-- 4.24 Care should be taken with all building alterations to ensure that the external materials are appropriate.
-Generally a close match will be required to integrate the new works and ensure a seamless finish. - 4.25 Brick is Lambeth's most common building material.
+4.31 Brick is Lambeth's most common building material.
 It unifies whole streets and neighbourhoods.
 Its appearance does not degrade with age and it is largely maintenance free.
 It is a key part of Lambeth's local distinctiveness.
-When considering alterations to brickwork designers should: - 1.
-When re-pointing ensure mortar mixes are appropriate for the brick type.
+When considering alterations to brickwork designers should:

+- When re-pointing, ensure mortar mixes are appropriate for the brick type.
 Otherwise there is risk of brickwork damage.
 A slightly recessed pointing finish is generally the most appropriate. - 2.
 Take a cautious approach to brick cleaning.
-Some methods are harmful and all cleaning dramatically changes the appearance of the property often to the detriment of groups and terraces. - 3.
-Avoid the painting of unpainted brickwork.
+Some methods are harmful and all cleaning dramatically changes the appearance of the property, removing the patina which develops over time often to the detriment of groups and terraces. - Avoid the painting of unpainted brickwork.
 It noticeably changes the appearance of the building.
 Regular redecoration places an unnecessary maintenance burden on the building owner. - 4.
 Consider paint removal where brick surfaces have been inappropriately painted. - 5.
-Avoid the rendering or cladding (stone, tile, timber etc.) of buildings, the covering up original features.
-For guidance on insulating render please see para 5.112.
+Avoid the rendering or cladding (stone, tile, timber etc.) of brick built heritage assets, and consider internal insulation solutions for thermal upgrade in those instances.
+More generally, brick elevations to streets and open spaces should be retained.
+However, the side and rear elevations (not street facing) present an opportunity for external insulation.